We’ve all experienced it: After submitting endless job applications, you anxiously wait to hear back but only receive radio silence in return.

 The top half of your resume is the most valuable space since it’s what a hiring manager likely looks at first, so you should also list your headings in order of importance.

 Using context is especially important for showcasing soft skills.
-While you could list soft skills like collaboration, teamwork and attention to detail, showing them in your work history will provide much more value than mentioning them in a skills section.
+While you could list soft skills like collaboration, teamwork and attention to detail, showing how you’ve used them in your work history will provide much more value than mentioning them in a skills section.

 6. Get the file name right